cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

 Having already decided to create a cluster using the Standard mode (instead of Autopilot), we must next decide what type of availability we want for our cluster.
 GKE supports zonal and regional availability for clusters.

 - A zonal cluster allows running nodes in single or multiple zones, but only provides a single replica of the control plane running in a single zone.
-- A regional cluster allows running nodes in multiple zone, but also provides multiple replicas of the control plane running in multiple zones.
+- A regional cluster allows running nodes in multiple zones, but also provides multiple replicas of the control plane running in multiple zones.

-We will be creating a regional cluster to better simulate a production environment and learn some of the GCP/GKE specific features.
+We will be creating a regional cluster to better simulate a production environment and learn some of the GCP/GKE specific features we need to leverage for CloudBees CI.

 ### Use the glcoud CLI to create a regional cluster